rranshous/showoff/docs/visual-copilot-extension-ipi.md

 ### Milestones
 1. basic extension with side panel and canvas showing a loading message.
-  - panel opens when button on left hand side of VSCode is clicked
+  - panel opens when button on left hand side of VSCode is clicked (activity bar)
   - panel shows html content with canvas
   - canvas has some random shapes and colors and a loading message
 2. register a tool with copilot that takes a js function as arg and prints it to console